TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupportForLocalization/TcaTcemainTceforms/Index.rst

 field in the record which will store the content of the default langauge record as it was when the translation was made.
 This is then used to display any changes that has occured in the default record since translation happened.
-In the “Content Elements” (tt\_content table) it looks like this:
+In the "Content Elements" (tt\_content table) it looks like this:

 |img-100|